-- 15 than the atmospheric observing system the ocean and atmosphere vary on different spatial and temporal scales.
-Ocean variability is dominated by mesoscale eddies that vary on spatial scales of 50-200 km at mid-latitudes and on time-scales of days to weeks.
-By contrast, atmospheric variability is dominated by weather systems that vary on larger spatial scales of 1000 km, or greater, and often on time-scales of hours. - As a consequence, large-scale eddy-resolving ocean models are often several times larger than their atmospheric counterparts.
+spatial scales of 50-200 km at mid-latitudes and on timescales of days to weeks.
+By contrast, atmospheric variability is dominated by weather systems that vary on larger spatial scales of 1000 km, or greater, and often on time-scales of hours.
+As a consequence, large-scale eddy-resolving ocean models are often several times larger than their atmospheric counterparts.
 Running an EnKF for a large-scale, eddyresolving ocean model is therefore often prohibitively expensive.
-Perhaps as a direct result of this, most large-scale, eddy-resolving ocean forecast systems use a single deterministic forecast, together with either a variant of Ensemble Optimal Interpolation - (EnOI; Oke et al. 2010), where the background error covariance is approximated by a time-invariant ensemble (Oke et al., 2008) or a seasonally varying ensemble (Brasseur et al., 2005); or a statistical DA scheme, like Optimal Interpolation (OI; Chassignet et al. 2007, see Cummings et al. 2009 for a review).
+Perhaps as a direct result of this, most large-scale, eddy-resolving ocean forecast systems use a single deterministic forecast, together with either a variant of Ensemble Optimal Interpolation (EnOI; Oke et al., 2010), where the background error covariance is approximated by a time-invariant ensemble (Oke et al., 2008) or a seasonally varying ensemble (Brasseur et al., 2005); or a statistical DA scheme, like Optimal Interpolation (OI; Chassignet et al., 2007, see Cummings et al., 2009, for a review).
 Srinivasan et al. (2011) compare these methods in a twin experiment and show that they yield a similar performance.
-Because

-TOPAZ is under-pinned by a regional ocean model, rather than a global model, a full EnKF was deemed affordable.
+Because TOPAZ is under-pinned by a regional ocean model, rather than a global model, a full EnKF was deemed affordable.

 In this paper we argue that having the time dependent state error covariance is essential for DA in a coupled ice-ocean system.
-Compared to DA in the open ocean without sea-ice, this system is characterised by strong anisotropy and non-stationarity caused by the presence of the ice edge (Lisæter et al., 2003).
+Compared to DA in the open ocean without sea-ice, this system is characterised by strong anisotropy and nonstationarity caused by the presence of the ice edge (Lisæter et al., 2003).
 To demonstrate this, Fig. 2 shows a typical correlation pattern between ice concentration (ICEC) at the ice edge and sea surface salinity (SSS) elsewhere during the melting season.
-The correlation field in Fig. 2 shows the ensemble-derived influence of an observation of ice concentration at the reference location (denoted in the Fig.) with SSS state in the surrounding region for a particular instance in time.
-The correlation field is strongly anisotropic, with positive correlations in the ice covered areas corresponding to the fresher melted ice and negative correlations in the ice free areas where the warm and saline waters melt the ice.
-This field is also non-stationary owing to the constant

-15 movement of the ice edge caused by wind-driven advection and melting/freezing of the ice.
-The pattern shown is characteristic for the melting season; at other times it can be monopole (with negative correlations; not shown), or have close to zero correlations (not shown).
+The correlation field in Fig. 2 shows the ensemble-derived influence of an observation of ice concentration at the reference location (denoted in the figure) with SSS state in the surrounding region for a particular instance in time.
+The correlation field is strongly anisotropic.
+It is positive in the ice covered areas, corresponding to the freshening of the water as the ice melts; but it is negative in the ice-free areas, where the state of the the ice is driven by the advection of warm and saline Atlantic water.
+This field is also nonstationary owing to the constant movement of the ice edge caused by wind-driven advection and melting/freezing of the ice.
+The pattern shown is characteristic of the melting season; at other times it can be monopole (with negative correlations; not shown), or have close to zero correlations (not shown).
 Because of the non-stationarity and anisotropy of the physical system, DA systems with stationary background covariances (3D-Var, 4D-Var, EnOI) are unlikely to yield a physically sensible analysis after assimilation of the ICEC observations.